Current Weather

 Weather Statistics - VTPB

 Phetchabun Airport enjoys predominantly VFR conditions, with visual flight rules prevailing 80.1% of the time.
-Prevailing winds are from the N averaging 4.7 knots.
+Prevailing winds are from the N averaging 4.8 knots.
+Calm conditions occur 12.8% of the time.
 Temperature extremes range from -22°C to 41°C, reflecting significant seasonal variation.
 The best months for VFR flying are October, December, November.

 Wind Analysis